Roles of Polarization and Detuning in the Noise-induced Relaxation Dynamics of Atomic-Molecular Bose Condensates

 In the presence of dissipation, the dynamics of a quantum system can be analyzed using a Lindblad master equation in the Markovian limit.
 If the system–bath coupling is weak, it can alternatively be modelled as Gaussian white noise \cite{dutta2025introduction}.
-In a double-well BEC, this noise affects the amplitude of hopping and detuning, the Bosonic Josephson Junction exhibits damped oscillations of population imbalance and relative phase, relaxing toward a steady state \cite{stochastic_bosonic_josephson_junction}.
-Incorporating quantum fluctuations beyond the Mean Field (MF) approach using the Bogoliubov backreaction (BBR) formalism reveals that even in the absence of noise and at zero temperature ($T=0$), single-particle coherence deteriorates due to many-body entanglement \cite{Linblad_master_equation}.
-Although the MF approximation adequately captures short-time relaxation, accurate modelling over longer time scales, especially under phase noise necessitates the inclusion of higher order correlations in the form of the BBR method.
+In a double-well BEC, this noise affects the amplitude of hopping and detuning, and the Bosonic Josephson Junction exhibits damped oscillations of ``polarization", i.e., population imbalance, and phase coherence, relaxing toward a steady state \cite{stochastic_bosonic_josephson_junction}.
+Incorporating quantum fluctuations beyond the Mean Field (MF) approach using the Bogoliubov backreaction (BBR) or truncated Bogoliubov–Born–Green–Kirkwood–Yvon (BBGKY) formalism can successfully describe how particle coherence deteriorates due to many-body effects \cite{Linblad_master_equation}.
+Although the MF approximation adequately captures short-time relaxation, accommodating longer time-scales especially under phase noise necessitates the inclusion of higher order correlations in the form of the BBR method.
 The same can be attempted in atomic and molecular BECs, as that is also another prominent example of a bimodal BEC.
 In fact, for the combined atom-molecule system, the underlying nonlinearity has a more interesting form, resulting in richer dynamics.\\